st8tikratio/catalyst_research/fund_10/suggested_parameters.md

 These are **_parameter suggestions_** for Fund10.
 Aside from the three parameter sections (categories) changes will be indicated by bold text.

-:memo: These parameters need updating and modifying.
-Additionally Catalyst Circle requires its own parameter set.
+:memo: **These parameters need updating and modifying.
+Additionally Catalyst Circle and dReps require their own parameter sets.**

 ## Parameter Descriptions